usmanhalalit/DjangoRealtime/README.md

 [**Chat room**](https://djr.nofuss.site/chat/)

 Built with HTMX and 6 lines of vanilla JavaScript!
+Code is in [examples/chatroom](examples/chatroom).

 ## Basic Usage